League-by-league guide to the return of football around Europe - France 24

 - Season over -

-The Netherlands became the first European country to bring an early end to the season on April 24 as the Eredivisie was cancelled without a champion being crowned.
+The Netherlands was the first European country to bring an early end to the season on April 24 as the Eredivisie was cancelled without a champion being crowned.

 France then followed suit on April 30, ending the season with 10 rounds of matches unplayed.